kitex-contrib/codec-dubbo/tests/benchmark/README.md

 # Benchmark

-Make use of deploy.sh to deploy
+Make use of deploy.sh to deploy, results would be stored in stress_log

 ## Sub Commands